 In hospitalized patients, hypovolemia can be compounded if early signs of circulatory insufficiency are incorrectly ascribed to heart failure and fluids are withheld or diuretics are given.

-Cardiogenic shock is a relative or absolute reduction in cardiac output due to a primary cardiac disorder.
+Cardiogenic shock Hypotension and Cardiogenic Shock Numerous complications can occur as a result of an acute coronary syndrome and increase morbidity and mortality.
+Complications can be roughly categorized as Electrical dysfunction (conduction... read more is a relative or absolute reduction in cardiac output due to a primary cardiac disorder.
 Obstructive shock is caused by mechanical factors that interfere with filling or emptying of the heart or great vessels.
-Causes are listed in Mechanisms of Cardiogenic and Obstructive Shock .
+Causes are listed in the table Mechanisms of Cardiogenic and Obstructive Shock Mechanisms of Cardiogenic and Obstructive Shock .

 Mechanisms of Cardiogenic and Obstructive Shock

-Lethargy, confusion, and somnolence are common.
+Altered mental status (eg, lethargy, confusion, somnolence) is a common sign of shock.
 The hands and feet are pale, cool, clammy, and often cyanotic, as are the earlobes, nose, and nail beds.
 Capillary filling time is prolonged, and, except in distributive shock, the skin appears grayish or dusky and moist.
 Overt diaphoresis may occur.
 Peripheral pulses are weak and typically rapid; often, only femoral or carotid pulses are palpable.
 Tachypnea and hyperventilation may be present.
-BP tends to be low (< 90 mm Hg systolic) or unobtainable; direct measurement by intra-arterial catheter (see Vascular Access : Procedure), if done, often gives higher and more accurate values.
+Blood pressure tends to be low (< 90 mm Hg systolic) or unobtainable; direct measurement by intra-arterial catheter Arterial Catheterization A number of procedures are used to gain vascular access.
+Most patients’ needs for IV fluid and drugs can be met with a percutaneous peripheral venous catheter.
+If blind percutaneous placement... read more , if done, often gives higher and more accurate values.
 Urine output is low.

-Distributive shock causes similar symptoms, except the skin may appear warm or flushed, especially during sepsis.
+Distributive shock causes similar symptoms, except the skin may appear warm or flushed, especially during sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more .
 The pulse may be bounding rather than weak.
-In septic shock, fever, usually preceded by chills, is typically present.
-Some patients with anaphylactic shock have urticaria or wheezing.
+In septic shock, fever, possibly preceded by chills, is typically present.
+Some patients with anaphylactic shock Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more have urticaria or wheezing.

 Numerous other symptoms (eg, chest pain, dyspnea, abdominal pain) may be due to the underlying disease or secondary organ failure.